Frequently Asked Questions

 Can I get a copy of the Incident report?

 Yes.
 Students are entitled access to their disciplinary file.
-Students can make written request to the Hearing Officer listed on your letter or by contacting the Office of Judicial Affairs at 805-893-3281.
-The Hearing Officer is usually able to fulfill this request within two business days.
+Students can make written request to the Hearing Officer listed on your letter or by contacting the Housing, Dining & Auxilliary Enterprises' Student Conduct staff at 805-893-3281.
+The Conduct Officer is usually able to fulfill this request within two business days.
 In order to maintain standards of confidentiality, personally identifiable information of other persons listed in the report will be redacted.

 How can the University help with students that have a problem with alcohol or drugs?